Artist

 Holly Timpener

-© Holly Timpener, There is a dissonance and density within my body: part two, Pi*llOry part three, 2020.
+© Holly Timpener, There is a dissonance and density within my body, 2019.
+Pi*llOry part one.
 Photo Aedan Crooke.

 Canada